Skip to main content

 For many, finding out you’re pregnant is one of the happiest moments of your life.
 You’re about to welcome a new member to your family and you’d do anything to keep them safe.
 You diligently take your prenatal vitamins, avoid alcohol, and are conscious of how much caffeine you’re drinking.
 You may even give up your favorite sushi roll for the next 9 months.
 So why should vaccines be any different?

-As we’ve learned more about COVID-19, we know that the vaccine is yet another important strategy in keeping you and your baby safe.
+As we’ve learned more about COVID-19, we know that vaccination is yet another important strategy in keeping you and your baby safe.
 The recommendations for COVID vaccination in pregnancy have changed over time, though.
-So it’s understandable if you may have some confusion about what’s best for you and your baby.
+And the CDC’s decision to stop recommending universal vaccination during pregnancy conflicts with the recommendations of many medical organizations.
+So it’s understandable if you have some confusion about what’s best for you and your baby.

 Let’s discuss the most common COVID vaccination concerns of expecting mothers so you can arm yourself with the most up-to-date information in keeping you and your baby safe.